Can you explain what Homesharing is and how the program works?

 How many matches have been made through the program so far?

 We spent 6 months designing the program with particular emphasis on addressing legal and liability issues.
-The program was publically launched in December 2010 and since then we have made 5 matches, involving 10 program participants.
-Our goal this year is to make 12 additional matches which would be comparable to other Homesharing Programs of this size.
+The program was publically launched in December 2010 and since then we have on average 8 matches per year, involving 16 participants.
 The feedback that we have received from the participants is that they are very pleased with their decision to apply to this program and that their Homesharing match has been very compatible.

 What are your hopes for the future of the program?